 3. Stay hydrated

 Staying hydrated is also a key part of boosting your natural energy levels.
-Try and get in your eight glasses a day, or keep a drink bottle handy to track your water intake.
+Try to get in your eight glasses daily, or keep a drink bottle handy to track your water intake.
 Another useful tip is to keep an app on your phone to alert you to take a sip.

-If you find yourself getting a little bored with plain old water, try adding a bit of lemon or lime.
+If you get bored with plain old water, try adding a bit of lemon or lime.
 You can also switch out water every now and then for milk, a sports drink, or an energizing cup of tea.

 4. Don’t skip breakfast

 There’s a reason why breakfast is the most important meal of the day.
 Breakfast literally means “breaking fast” it refuels your blood sugar levels lower during sleep and jump-starts your metabolism for the day.
 If you frequently skip breakfast, it’s time to break that habit.

 Ideally, a healthy breakfast will contain ingredients from fruit, vegetables, grains, protein, and dairy-based food groups.
 A low-sugar drink to wash your breakfast down can include a glass of milk or water, a fruit smoothie, or a sugarless coffee or teacup.

 5. Prioritize sleep

 While staying awake as long as possible when you have commitments and deadlines may be tempting, making sleep a priority is crucial for boosting your energy levels.

 Sleep helps repair and rejuvenate your body’s functions.
 Generally, eight hours of sleep is recommended to boost energy levels and maintain overall health.
 If you have trouble getting to sleep at night, try setting a sleep schedule that helps wind your body and mind down.